 The main ingredient – the fruit of a palm

 What we call a betel nut is rather a fruit than a nut.
 It is the Areca fruit of the Areca palm, a tree that grows up to 20 meters high.
 It has a straight stem and large star-shaped leaves at the top.

 The fruit itself is about 5 cm long and has an outer fibrous husk that protects the seed – the nut – inside.
 Young fruits have green skin and a soft nut inside, which is easy to chew.
-The riper the fruits, the harder the nuts inside.
-The outer skin changes color from green to orange until it finally turns red.
+The riper the fruits, the harder the nuts are inside.
+The outer skin changes colour from green to orange until it finally turns red.

 The taste of the nut itself is slightly bitter.
 While chewing it the saliva increases, but at the same time a dry feeling remains in the mouth.